argafacu/dmlpanel/README.md

-This is an implementation of Debiased Machine Learning (DML) for high-dimensional linear panel data models with common parameters and random coefficients, as introduced by *“Debiased Machine Learning Inference for Functionals of Unoberseved Heterogeneity”*, by Argañaraz, F., and Escanciano, J.C., Argañaraz and Escanciano (2025).
+This is an implementation of Debiased Machine Learning (DML) for high-dimensional linear panel data models with common parameters and random coefficients, as introduced by *“Debiased Machine Learning for Unobserved
+Heterogeneity: High-Dimensional Panels and Measurement Error Models”*, by Argañaraz, F., and Escanciano, J.C., Argañaraz and Escanciano (2025).
 Specifically, this function works with the following model:

 ``` math
 Y_i = W_i\beta_0 + V_i\alpha_i + \varepsilon_i,